othman-19/track-daily-steps/README.md

 - Application that have phone, tablet, and desktop versions.
 - A Secured application which have a user authentication.
 - User is able to create new projects and its daily steps.
-- User have the access to a list of things with measurements and check the progress of it within time.
+- User have the access to his list of projects and tracks and check the progress of it within time.
 - User's progress presented with a persentage circles, that permit to see progress and achievments easily.

 To get a local copy up and running follow these simple example steps.